-The Company's Articles of Incorporation ("AOI") provides for the right of shareholders to dividends as and when declared by the Board of Directors (the "Board") at such rate or amount and period as may be fixed by the Board.
+The Company's AOI provides for the right of shareholders to dividends, as and when declared by the Board at such rate or amount and period, as may be fixed by the Board.
 The AOI also provides that holders of preferred shares are entitled to receive, to the fullest extent allowable under the law, dividends at the rate of P1.50 per annum per preferred share, subject to certain adjustment.
 It shall be paid in priority to any dividend or distribution in favor of holders of common shares.
 Dividends on the preferred shares shall be fully cumulative.